 Adults-only sun decks come in a variety of shapes and sizes.
 Many have amenities not available in the main deck areas and nicer loungers or sun beds; some also require an entry fee.
 We have not included adults-only solariums that are strictly covered pools.
-If the only "whining" you want comes with dining, then consider the following seven sun decks that maintain a strict adults-only ambiance.
+If the only "whining" you want comes with dining, then consider the following six sun decks that maintain a strict adults-only ambiance.

 1. Princess Cruises' The Sanctuary

 Where to Find Serenity: Fleetwide, except for Pacific Princess